Baby Eczema: Types of Eczema, How to Identify Eczema and Tips for Parents to Manage it

 Infant eczema is also referred to clinically as infantile atopic dermatitis, which is an allergic skin disease caused by a variety of internal and external factors such as genes and environment.
 Generally, it starts from the face and gradually spreads to other parts of the body, appearing in pieces, most of which are symmetrically distributed.
 The skin is red and rough, scaling, accompanied by severe itching and even cracks, water seepage, and finally scabs.
 Due to the itchy nature of eczema, eczema may be manifested as rubbing of the body in younger babies, while older babies may actively scratch their bodies.

-Types of infant eczema
+Types of Infant Eczema

 1. Dry type (mild) is more common in infants from 6 months to 1 year old.
 Common in spring and winter, due to dry weather or dry air, the baby’s skin is severely dehydrated.
 The skin lesions manifested as papules, redness, swelling, hard chaff-like scales, and scabs, which were common on the face, trunk, and lateral extensions of the limbs.